 An easier way of climbing the Silverhorn east side route without cheating would be to climb up to the Pioneer Hut on the North Ridge route then traverse over to the Plateau Hut on the Tasman Glacier.

 Climbing Mount Tasman is a serious undertaking.
 Do not underestimate the difficulty because of the relatively low summit elevation.
-There are no walk-up or non technical routes up the mountain.
-If you use a plane or a chopper, proper acclimitization must be achieved before attempting the climb.
-The standard route on the mountain, Silverhorn, is signifcantly more difficult than the Linda Glacier route on Mount Cook.
-This in turn is significantly more difficult than Liberty Ridge on Mount Rainier.
-Do not attempt this climb without a high level intermediate or advanced skills in glacier travel, creavase rescue, protective systems, steep snow climbing, and ice climbing.
+There are no walk-up or nontechnical routes up the mountain.
+If you use a plane or a chopper, proper acclimatization must be achieved before attempting the climb.
+The standard route on the mountain, Silverhorn, is significantly more difficult than the Linda Glacier route on Mount Cook.
+This, in turn, is significantly more difficult than Liberty Ridge on Mount Rainier.
+Do not attempt this climb without a high level intermediate or advanced skills in glacier travel, crevasse rescue, protective systems, steep snow climbing, and ice climbing.